 - POLS 5020 Advanced Topics in Research Methods

 - 6 hours of course work at the 4000 or 5000 level of the foreign language appropriate to the student's area of interest.

 - Students who have already achieved this level of proficiency may take 6 hours of electives instead.

 - 0-12 hours of electives, depending on the capstone choice

 Capstone.
 Choose from:

 All students will complete a total of 30 credit hours for the M. A. degree.
-If a student selects a capstone option involving less than 6 credit hours, he or she will take additional courses to bring the total to 30 hours.
+Students who select a capstone option involving less than 6 credit hours will take additional courses to bring the total to 30 hours.